inputlogic/django-api-starter/README.md

 Additional
 ----------
 This section is meant for project-specific logic.
-Ideally, each of these are linked to a [Loom](https://www.loom.com) video walking through the implemention.
+Include a [Loom](https://www.loom.com) if more detail is required.

 ### Stripe
 We use Stripe's subscription model to bill clients on a monthly or annual basis.
-Each plan includes a 14 day free trail.
+Each plan includes a 14 day free trial.

 - [Loom walkthrough](https://loom.com)
-- All payment logic is stored on stripe
+- All payment logic is stored on Stripe.
-- Our database only stores client and subscription ids, nothing else
+- Our database only stores client and subscription ids, nothing else.
-- All payment logic is handled via [webhooks](https://stripe.com/docs/billing/subscriptions/webhooks)
+- All payment logic is handled via [webhooks](https://stripe.com/docs/billing/subscriptions/webhooks).